 - Offerings of fragrant herbs, polished river stones, or fresh flowers

-- Protecting the weak or young who cannot defend themselves
+- Protecting nature, the weak, or young who cannot defend themselves

 - Aiding in the birth of a child

 - Offering aid or assisting creatures of nature (Dryads, Treants and the like)

 Actions/ideas that displease Dania(and may result in the loss of magical abilities):

 - Despoiling nature or wantonly destroying nature (cutting trees needlessly, unleashing undead, burning a healthy forest)